sm1215/tallymin/README.md

   X fill new rows with default data, Name: "Player", Score: 0, Modify Amount: 0 X clear Modify Amount inputs after applying
-  X add style to locked names for better visual indicator
-  - add icons for controls
+  X add style to locked names for better visual indicator X add icons for controls
   - re-sort rows after score update
   - refacor how events are are added
   - find a way to autoselect modify amount values when clicked